 The Bowen Hills Psychology team draw on a number of different frameworks to suit the needs of our clients.
-These include Cognitive Behavioural Therapy (CBT), Psychodynamic Psychotherapy, Mindfulness, Emotion-Focused Therapy, Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Family Therapy, EMDR and Motivational Interviewing approaches.
+These include Cognitive Behavioural Therapy (CBT), Psychodynamic Psychotherapy, Mindfulness, Emotion-Focused Therapy, Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), Family Therapy, Eye Movement Desensitisation and Reprocessing (EMDR) and Motivational Interviewing approaches.

 - Relationship Counselling